Blockchain-Learning-Group/dapp-fundamentals/course-content/2-intro-to-dapps-HS.rst

     const tokenAddress = tokenArtifacts.networks[netId].address
   }

-7. Create a client side reference to the contract and save it in state, app.js#line 33-35
+7. Create a client side reference to the contract and save it in the application's state, app.js#line 33-35
 ---------------------------------------

 .. code-block:: javascript